 - Make Ahead & Freezing Instructions: You can make the cookie dough and chill it in the refrigerator for up to 4 days.
 Allow to come to room temperature then continue with step 5.
 Baked cookies with or without icing freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Read my tips and tricks on how to freeze cookie dough.

 - Molasses: 1 Tablespoon of molasses helps give these cookies incredible flavor.
+Be sure to use unsulphured or dark molasses (do not use blackstrap; I prefer Grandma’s brand).
 If you don’t have any, use pure maple syrup instead.

 - Confectioners’ Sugar: Sift confectioners’ sugar before measuring.